cbinsights/form-design-system/packages/fds-components/src/components/layout/FlexItem.md

 ```

 ### Comment block
 Basic layout of comments in the CB Insights platform.
-This pattern uses a nested `Flex`.

 ```js
 <Flex>